Will Lee: Death of Mr. Hooper

-Following Lee's death, the producers of Sesame Street were uncertain how to acknowledge the death of one of the series' most visible actors.
-After considering a number of options (replacing or filling in for Lee with a new actor —so Mr. Hooper could still be in the show— or explaining that he could move interstate, quit, or having him retire), Sesame Workshop decided to have the character of Mr. Hooper die as well.
-Then they created an episode that dealt with the difficult topic of death.
+Following Lee's death, the producers of Sesame Street faced the challenge of how to address the absence of one of the series' most prominent characters.
+After deliberating various approaches, such as recasting Mr. Hooper or having him move interstate or retire, they decided to have the character of Mr. Hooper die as well and air an episode addressing the difficult topic of death.

-Episode 1839, now known as "Farewell, Mr. Hooper," aired on November 24, 1983 (Thanksgiving Day) and was quickly selected by the Daytime Emmys as being one of the 10 most influential moments in daytime television.
+Episode 1839, colloquially known as "Farewell, Mr. Hooper," aired on November 24, 1983 (Thanksgiving Day) and was quickly selected by the Daytime Emmys as being one of the 10 most influential moments in daytime television.
 Before the broadcast ended, a picture of Lee was shown, along with the dates of his birth and death and the writing "In Loving Memory of Will Lee" before fading out.

 The cast of Sesame Street were saddened by Lee's death, as over the time Lee had played his signature character on TV, he had befriended most of the cast.
 The cast said that their characters' sad faces were real but they went through with their performance, remembering they were doing it for a good outcome.
 Caroll Spinney (Big Bird and Oscar the Grouch) said that the last time he saw Lee alive was during the taping of the last episode involving Mr. Hooper in November 1982.
 Lee felt ill that day and barely spoke to the cast.
 Spinney (who was wearing Big Bird's feet at the time) placed his arm around Lee's shoulder and said "I love you, Mr. Hooper."
 Lee replied, "And I love you, Caroll."
 Lee died a few days later.

 In an interview a few years later, Loretta Long, who played Susan, said of the episode's legacy: "People come up to us and say 'Thank you.
 Now we can explain what happened to Grandma, what happened to Grandpa.'"

-Death
+Personal life and death

+While several obituaries stated that Lee had never been married, he had been briefly married to a dancer named Rebecca Rosenberg (born 1916 in New York) on August 5, 1940, in New York City.
+According to the records contained in his C-File (veterans' benefits claims file) from the US Department of Veterans Affairs, the two were listed on various official forms as being separated as early as 1942, while Lee was in the military during World War II, and she obtained a divorce from him in 1944 in Mexico.
+He did not get married again, nor did he have any children.

 Lee died on December 7, 1982, at the age of 74, from a heart attack at Lenox Hill Hospital in New York City.
-Lee was never married and had no children.
 According to his obituary, he was survived by his sister Sophie Lee Lubov, who lived in Florida.
 The Sesame Street episode "Farewell, Mr. Hooper", episode 1839, was released 11 months later and is dedicated to Lee.